Frequently Asked Questions

 Career Pathways is a year-long program.
 Alumni activities, involving one’s own and future cohorts, are planned to coincide with Council conferences and other events.

 The tuition cost, once selected, varies based on your organizations membership status.
 The cost for current Council members is $5,500.
 The cost for non-members is $7,000.
 The Career Pathways program has received generous support from our grantors, the W.K.
-Kellogg Foundation, the Kresge Foundation, and the Duke Endowment.
+Kellogg Foundation, The Kresge Foundation, The Robert Wood Johnson Foundation and The Duke Endowment.
 Most meals are covered by the program, but participants are responsible for their individual air travel, lodging, and ground transportation costs.

-Anticipated learning session locations include Houston, Texas, Miami, Florida, Nashville, Tennessee, and Los Angeles, California.
+Learning session locations include Houston, Texas; Miami, Florida; Nashville, Tennessee; and Los Angeles, California.

 Yes.
 A reference/nomination is required from your home institution and must be from the current CEO or the supervisor to whom you report.
 References should be sumbitted during the online application process.